tytydraco/yessleep/out/The_Fog_of_Ravenscroft.md

 I nodded, my body trembling with exhaustion and fear.
 The fog was gone, but the memory of it lingered, a dark, suffocating shadow that I knew would stay with me forever.

-We didn’t stop driving until we were miles away from Ravenscroft, until the town was nothing more than a distant memory, a dark smudge on the horizon.
+We went back to the car and didn’t stop driving until we were miles away from Ravenscroft, until the town was nothing more than a distant memory, a dark smudge on the horizon.

 Mark and I never spoke of the fog again, never mentioned the voices or the terror we had experienced.
 But the fear stayed with us, a haunting memory that refused to fade.